JetBrains/teamcity-documentation/topics/net.md

 ### Visual Studio Command-Line Mode

-Since TeamCity 2019.2.3, the .NET runner supports the Visual Studio command-line mode with the [`devenv`](https://docs.microsoft.com/en-us/visualstudio/ide/reference/devenv-command-line-switches) command.
+The .NET runner supports the Visual Studio command-line mode with the [`devenv`](https://docs.microsoft.com/en-us/visualstudio/ide/reference/devenv-command-line-switches) command.

 Devenv allows configuring custom options for the IDE, build, debug, and deploy projects from the command line using different [switches](https://docs.microsoft.com/en-us/visualstudio/ide/reference/devenv-command-line-switches#devenv-switch-syntax).

 `devenv` shares some of the common options with the basic CLI commands of the .NET runner (see the [corresponding section](#Basic+Commands) for more details).

+>Before running Visual Studio from TeamCity under a specific user, we highly recommended launching it in the UI mode from this user's account at least once.
+On the first start, VS usually displays pop-up dialogs which might hang a build running the `devenv` command.
+Once closed during the first launch, these dialogs won't be generated during the following launches in the devenv-mode and no hanging will occur.
+>
+{type="note"}

 Devenv-specific fields are: